 Federal agencies and grantees are prohibited from knowingly doing business with any organization or person (as a grantee, subrecipient, contractor or key employee) if they have been debarred or suspended.
 Executive Order 12549 & 12689 (200.213) "Debarment and Suspension" was enacted to curb fraud, waste and abuse.
-It is the act of wrongdoing and not the program or victim that is relevant in debarment and/or suspension.
+The act of wrongdoing and not the program or victim is relevant in debarment and/or suspension.